minipasila/stanford_alpaca_finnish/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+This is a modified version of the original Stanford Alpaca github repo to work with the current OpenAI API and to be able to generate Finnish datasets instead of English ones.
+Everything below is from the original repo:

 This is the repo for the Stanford Alpaca project, which aims to build and share an instruction-following LLaMA model.
 The repo contains:

 - The [52K data](#data-release) used for fine-tuning the model.